zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 06 - Tags and Elements - HTML
+# Day 07 - Tags and Elements - HTML

 Yesterday we learned that HTML is a kind of Markup Language.
-HTML, however, is not the only type of Markup Language, this blog post for example is written in a Mark*down*[5].
+HTML, however, is not the only type of Markup Language, this blog post, for example, is written in a Mark*down*[5].

 If I wanted to write a **bold word** in this blog post, I start and end the word with double asterisks `**bold words**`.
 In HTML, I would write bold words like this: `<b>bold words</b>`.